Shahriar Shafiq

-Shahriar Shafiq (شهریار شفیق; 15 March 1945 – 7 December 1979) was an Iranian Imperial Navy Captain and a member of the House of Pahlavi.
-He was the son of Shahdokht (equivalent to English term Princess) Ashraf Pahlavi, twin sister of the Shah of Iran Mohammad Reza Pahlavi.
+Shahriar Shafiq (شهریار شفیق; 15 March 1945 – 7 December 1979) was an Egyptian Iranian Imperial Navy Captain and a member of the House of Pahlavi.
+He was the son of Princess Ashraf Pahlavi, twin sister of the last Shah of Iran, Mohammad Reza Pahlavi.

 His military career lasted from 1963 until the Iranian Revolution in 1979.
 He stayed until March 1979 when he had to escape Iran after months of fighting the revolutionaries.

 Shahriar Shafiq resided in Paris until 7 December 1979, when he was assassinated by agents of the Islamic Republic.

 Early life and education

 Shafiq was born in Cairo on 15 March 1945.
-He was the son of Ashraf Pahlavi and Ahmad Shafiq, and brother of Azadeh Shafiq.
+He was the son of Ashraf Pahlavi and Ahmad Shafiq (Dir-Gen of Civil Aviation, son of Ahmad Shafiq Pasha, Minister of the Khedivial Court of Egypt), and brother of Azadeh Shafiq.

 Shafiq was educated at the Royal Navy College in Dartmouth, the United Kingdom.

 Personal life

-In 1967, Shafiq married to the Christian daughter of Manouchehr Eghbal, Maryam Eghbal, who had been married at age 18 to Mahmoud Reza Pahlavi in October 1964, one of his uncles and a half-brother of the Shah.
+In 1967, Shafiq married to the daughter of Manouchehr Eghbal, Maryam Eghbal, who had been married at age 18 to Mahmoud Reza Pahlavi in October 1964, one of his uncles and a half-brother of the Shah.
 Shafiq and Eghbal had two sons: Nader Shafiq (born 15 March 1968) and Dara Shafiq (born 1970).

 Career and activities

 Shafiq was an Imperial Iranian Navy Captain.
-He and his cousin Prince Kamyar Pahlavi, son of Abdul Reza Pahlavi, were the only members of the Pahlavi Dynasty who chose military careers.
+He and his cousin Prince Kamyar Pahlavi, son of Abdul Reza Pahlavi, were the only members of the Pahlavi dynasty who chose military careers.
 Shafiq was the highest-ranking military officer in the Pahlavi family.
 He worked in the navy of Iran from 1963 to 1979.
 He served as the commander of the Persian Gulf fleet of Hovercraft before the 1979 revolution.

 Additionally, Shafiq was the head of Judo and Karate federation of Iran during the reign of Mohammad Reza Shah.